The top 42 pizza in Toronto by neighbourhood

 Get your pizza crusts at Defina Woodfired in four types: Napoletana, Roma, Kamut or gluten-free, and enjoy some delicious slices covered in luxuriously tasty toppings like pork shoulder sausage.

 Via Mercanti is a great option out of several in the market for pizza.
 The style here is Neapolitan, and they've been doing it right for many years.

 Cafe Oro di Napoli serves wood-fired Neapolitan pies in this neighbourhood.
 Add on a few of their delicious pastas to your order too.

 Apiecalypse Now specializes in vegan pizzas.
 Using ingredients like organic wheat flour and tapioca and pea paste cheese, you'd never guess you weren't eating meat, and you probably wouldn't miss it either.

 As the first Detroit-style pizzeria in the city, the pies at Descendant Pizza are all thick, gooey slices of rich pizza, cut into squares and big enough to feed a family of four (or just one really hungry person).

-Lambretta is a date-night getaway and weekend hub for families who love the sight of the restaurant's gas-powered stone oven – a contraption which bakes the mouthwatering Roman-style pizzas the place is known for.
+Lambretta is a date-night getaway and weekend hub for families who love the sight of the restaurant's gas-powered stone oven — a contraption that bakes the mouthwatering Roman-style pizzas the place is known for.

-Hector Vasquez at General Assembly
+Hector Vasquez at North of Brooklyn

 Join the conversation Load comments